VNC Remote Desktop

-VNC stands for Virtual Network Computing.
-It is a graphical desktop sharing system that allows you to remotely view and control the complete desktop environment of another computer over a network.
+VNC(Virtual Network Computing) is a graphical desktop sharing system that allows you to remotely view and control the complete desktop environment of another computer over a network.

-Prerequisite: For VNC remote access to work, both devices must be on the same local area network, and the target device must have the VNC service enabled.
+Note: Using VNC for remote connections requires both devices to be on the same local area network, and the target device must have the VNC service enabled.

 Due to compatibility issues with the underlying Wayland protocol, the Debian system can only adopt the Xvfb+x11vnc solution at present.